EvyLynne/Fan-Out/ReadMe.md

       <li>Query the denromalized table</li>
       <li>Create a query with the normalized tables to display the data the same way</li>
       <li>Query both tables to count the number of subjects each teacher teaches or each student takes</li>
-      <li>This should demoonstrate the problem with aggregation over denormalized data</li>
+      <li>This should demonstrate the problem with aggregation over denormalized data</li>
     </ol>

 <b>General information on fan out:</b>